 How to Make Homemade Chicken Lettuce Wraps

 Chicken lettuce wraps are one of our favourite appetizers when we eat out.
-Lucky for us, they’re also super easy to make at home using ground chicken.
+Lucky for us, they’re also super easy to make at home.
 Every time I make them, I’m reminded of just how easy they are to make and how incredibly flavourful they are.
+I usually use ground chicken – but you can use your favourite plant or animal protein to make these.

 These homemade chicken lettuce wraps are surprisingly easy to make and every bit as good as our favourite restaurant appetizer.